shlomid100/ansible/README.md

   ansible-playbook -i inventory playbook.yml
 # Check if service up:
   ansible -i inventory slaves -m shell -a "service apache2 status"

+# We added playbookrollback so we can uninstall the appache2 from the slaves

 # Push the Images to DockerHub
 docker push shlomid100/ansible-master